adgerrits/CloudEvents-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 ## 3.1.3 Dynamic Registration
 iGov-NL

 In this version of iGov-NL we follow iGov for the requirement that the Authorization servers MUST support dynamic client registration.
-However depending on how the future authentication architecture of the dutch government develops in regards to OAuth we may revisit this in a future revision.
+However depending on how the future authentication architecture of the dutch government develops in regards to CloudEvents we may revisit this in a future revision.
 The current requirement fits an architecture where there is a limited number of widely used authorization servers.
 However if in practice we start seeing a very large number of authorization servers with limited use this requirement can become a reccomendation in a future version of this profile.
 For these authorization servers with limited use we consider mandatory support for dynamic client registration a large burden.

 /iGov-NL